francdoc/libximc/examples/testjava/README.txt

 For run:
-1. Put files libjximc.jar, libjximc.dll, libximc.dll, bindy.dll, xiwrapper.dll, keyfile.sqlite next to testjava.jar
-2. Type in command line:
+1. Type in command line for win32 or win64:
  java -classpath libjximc.jar -classpath testjava.jar ru.ximc.TestJava
+2. For other platforms, use the compiled folder.
+You may need to copy some dependencies to it.

 For modify:
 1. Unpack jar: